Eyesore123/To-do-list-w-Csharp-and-forms/README.md

 # Planned improvements

 * Multiselection for list-items
+* Linebreaks addition for textbox and list-items
 * Attach Enter-key to 'Add new task' -events
-* Text boxes, some of which have dynamic descriptions based on user events
+* More text boxes, some of which have dynamic descriptions based on user events
 * Background image and other style improvements?